kudobuilder/kudo/CONTRIBUTING.md

 ## Code culture

 This is a set of practices we try to live by when developing KUDO.
 These are just defaults (soft rules).
-Deviations from them are possible, only has to be justified.
+Deviations from them are possible, but have to be justified.

 ### General guidelines
 - Master is always releasable (green CI)